 Outside in the yard at Firecracker Works there were boxes of scaffolding elbows, scaffolding bars and foam covers, long metal white bars, chicken mesh and guttering pieces, plain and painted.
-Inside and upstairs, there were rolls and rolls of all kinds of fabric, from black grey and white molten to iridescent mesh and canvas.
+Inside and upstairs, there were rolls and rolls of all kinds of fabric, from black grey and white molton to iridescent mesh and canvas.

 With a busy year ahead post-pandemic, the team at Firecracker, who design and build brand experiences, needed to create some room in their warehouse but didn't want to see these good quality materials go to waste.